 Length: 2 miles Season: All Year GPS: 34° 49.307′ N, 111° 48.488'W

 Bell Rock Trail: Bell Rock is a Sedona landmark and is one of the famed Sedona Vortexes.
 People have reported feeling the Vortex energy in many places on Bell Rock so explore it and see what you feel.
-This is a short hike with great views and is within walking distance of our Sedona Bed And Breakfast hotel.
+This is a short hike with great views and is within walking distance of our Sedona Bed Boutique hotel.

 Length: 1 mile Season: All Year GPS: 34° 48.175′ N, 111° 46.022'W.

-Big Park Loop: This trail is within walking distance of our Sedona B&B hotel.
+Big Park Loop: This trail is within walking distance of our Sedona B&B style hotel.
 Big Park Loop starts at the trail for Bell Rock Pathway.
 When it reaches Courthouse Butte Loop trail it skirts Courthouse Butte and goes East making a loop back to the parking lot.
 This trail is popular with both hikers and mountain bikers.

 Length: 2.6 miles Season: All Year GPS: 34° 47.486′ N, 111° 45.699'W.